barnabyw/revenues/README.md

 ## Input Data Format
 - CSV files with the following columns:
   - `Datetime`: a column containing time intervals.
-The format can be specified using the datetime_format parameter and the column header by the datetime_col parameter.
+The format can be specified using the `datetime_format` parameter and the column header by the `datetime_col` parameter.
   - `Price`: Market price data.
-The column header can be specified with price_col.
+The column header can be specified with `price_col`.

 ## Output
 - CSV files with daily price spreads and arbitrage revenue results.